-There is no doubt that you neatly categorize all media files into folders in your computers, rather than just tucking them all into only one place.
+In your computers, there is no doubt that you neatly categorize all media files into folders, rather than just tucking them all into only one place.
 Dismal as it might sound, while our brains love organized and labelled things, WordPress admin dashboard provides no such option.

 Now you can rely on FileBird to get thousands of media files under full control just by drag and drop.
 FileBird is a WordPress plugin that helps organize files and folders while leaving your files intact.
 It’s been a boost to your WordPress media library and even optimizes your images!

 So if you’re an active blogger, photographer, publisher, eCommerce business or digital agency, jump right in this article to see how to manage files better with FileBird.

 Here I am, a blogger cum photographer with my newly built website.
 It’s expected to be a beautiful showcase of my works.